-Rear Caliper Holder Shaft Wear Inspection
+Rear Caliper Holder Wear Inspection

-The caliper body must slide smoothly on the caliper holder shafts [A].
+The caliper body must slide smoothly on the rear caliper pin bolt [A] and sleeve [B].
 If the body does not slide smoothly, one pad will wear more than the other, pad wear will increase, and constant drag on the disc will raise brake and brake fluid temperature.

-- Check to see that the caliper holder shafts are not badly worn or stepped, and that the rubber friction boots are not damaged. - ★ If the rubber friction boot is damaged, replace the rubber friction boot.
-To replace the friction boot, remove the pads and the caliper bracket. - ★If the caliper holder shaft is damaged, replace the caliper holder.
+- Check to see that the rear caliper pin bolt and the sleeve are not badly worn or stepped, and that the rubber boots are not damaged. - ★If the rear caliper pin bolt is damaged, replace the rear caliper pin bolt. - \star If the sleeve is damaged, replace the sleeve. - \star If the rubber boots are damaged, replace the rubber boot.